 Need help deciding which type of table skirting or what accessories to buy?
 You're in the right place!

-This is a quick and easy guide to understanding table skirting sizing and proper application.
+This is a quick and easy guide that will help you understand how to skirt a table, including sizing and proper application.

 For the best looking skirted table you generally need 3 things: skirting, clips and a topper.

 Table Skirt Clips

 The skirts are applied last.
 All of our table skirts have a Velcro strip sewn along the top back edge, for easy attachment to the clips.
 Skirts come in 3 different sizes - below you'll learn how to determine which size you need.